Code-Institute-Submissions/MariaHochstoeger-project22/README.md

 ### Fixed Bugs

 - JavaScript elements not working because of elements with the same class name (.btn) on different html-pages.
 Fixed - with the great help of my mentor, Spencer Barriball - by merging the two html-files into one.
-- When starting the game anew after having it played once already, by clicking the "Play again!" button, the "Home" button was still visible.
+- When starting the game anew after having played once already, by clicking the "Play again!" button, the "Home" button was still visible at the newly displayed questions.
 Fixed by setting display of the home button to none in the respective function, resetState().
 - On mobile, when clicking "Next" after answering a question, the screenview stayed at the bottom of the page, where the Next button was.
 The user would like to see the next question though, ie the top of the screen.
 Fixed by introducing a command to scroll up into showQuestion().

 ### Unfixed Bugs